nasywaarr/pca-climate-sicily-2025/README.md

 This repository contains an interactive HTML report of a Principal Component Analysis (PCA) on climate variables in Sicily.
 The analysis focuses on identifying key patterns in the data using the first and second principal components.

 ## Objective
-The goal of this project is to explore and visualize the main climate variability across Sicily, providing insights for sustainable planning and water resource management.
+The goal of this project is to explore and visualize the main climate and environmental variability across Sicily, providing insights for sustainable planning, water resource management, and regional development.

 ## Features
-- PCA of multiple climate variables (temperature, precipitation, etc.)
-- Interactive HTML visualization of the first and second principal components
+Interactive HTML visualization of the first and second principal components, including
-- Clear interpretation of climate patterns in Sicily
+  - Water stress
+  - Temperature
+  - Precipitation
+  - Agriculture
+  - Urban areas

 ## Usage
 Open the `pca_analysis_sicily.html` file in any web browser to explore the interactive PCA results.

 ## Hackathon
 This project was developed for **Hack4Future Sicily 2025**.